Israeli occupation of the West Bank: Territory

 Israel extended its jurisdiction over East Jerusalem on 28 June 1967, suggesting internally it was annexed while maintaining abroad that it was simply an administrative move to provide services to residents.
 The move was deemed "null and void" by the United Nations Security Council.
 The elected Arab council was disbanded, and a number of services provided by Palestinian companies were transferred to their Israeli competitors.
 The population ratio for this united Jerusalem was set ideally as 76% Jewish and 24% Arab, and Jewish Israeli settlers were given a 5-year tax exemption, not applied to Palestinian Jerusalemites, who were placed in a high income tax bracket, and paid for 26% of municipal services while receiving 5% of the benefits.
 The Palestinian areas were encircled by Jewish new town developments which effectively closed them off from expansion, and services to the latter were kept low so that after decades, basic infrastructure was left in neglect, with shortages of schools, inadequate sewage and garbage disposal.
-By 2017, 370,000 lived in the overcrowded Arab areas, living under strict restrictions on their daily movement and commerce.
+By 2017, 370,000 lived in the overcrowded Arab areas, living under severe restrictions on their daily movement and commerce.
 One 2012 report stated that the effect of Israeli policies was that, amidst flourishing modern Jewish settlements, the Arab sector had been allowed to decay into a slum where criminals, many of them collaborators, thrived.
 In 2018 legislative measures were announced to strip a further 12,000 Palestinians of their right to live in East Jerusalem.

 Israel's policies regarding the use of land in the rest of the West Bank display three interlocking aspects, all designed around a project of Judaization of what was Palestinian territory.
-These policies consist in (a) planning for land use (b) expropriations of land and (c) the construction of settlements.
+These policies consist of (a) planning for land use, (b) expropriations of land, and (c) the construction of settlements.